THE GRACIOUS THANK YOU NOTE

 It was a cute, very out of the way, hotel with a tiny little kitchen.
 We thought we could buy groceries when we got there rather than carrying them with us on the train, etc. But, again, nothing was open.
 We thought we were surely going to starve.

 We found a great little “Mexican” restaurant that we had been to a few times before on special occasions.
 The food was delicious, and the owner remembered us from before.
 He was disappointed when JoAnn had to tell him that she still didn’t speak much French.
 On the other occasions, he had offered us a free glass of wine or champagne.
 When we told him we didn’t drink alcohol, he offered us a cup of coffee (everybody in France has coffee at the end of their meal).
 Again, we had to refuse.
 This time you could tell that he had been thinking about what to offer us and he came up with a real winner.
 He offered us some “mint tea.”
 Not knowing what mint tea was, we thought we would offend him by having to refuse again.
 But it was not that kind of tea.
-He steeped some mint leaves in hot water and added honey.
-It was delicious.
-He seemed so happy to have found some way he could bring us pleasure.

 We had noticed signs saying the trams would not be running after the fireworks began and it would have been a very, very long walk to our hotel.
 We sighed a sigh of relief as we got on the tram, only to hear the announcement that the tram would not be able to leave as there were parachutists coming down up ahead and we had to wait until they were through.
 We thought we would miss our transfer to the tram to our hotel.
 But soon the tram started up, we made our transfer in just the nick of time and were able to get back to the hotel before the trams stopped running.